Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 *   **Main Loop:** A prominent loop structure iterates through each character of the user's input.
 This loop is controlled by an "instruction pointer" (a register or memory location) that tracks the current character being processed and the overall progress through the spell.
 *   **Character Dispatch:** Inside the main loop, a series of `cmp` (compare) instructions followed by conditional jumps (`je`, `jne`, etc.) or a jump table (using `jmp [register + offset*scale]`) are used to dispatch execution to different code blocks based on the value of the current input character.
 Each character effectively acts as an opcode, triggering a specific operation within the VM.
-*   **Memory Map Interaction:** The VM operates on a dedicated "memory map" – a large, initialized buffer (observed to be 4096 bytes in size).
+*   **Memory Map Interaction:** The VM operates on a dedicated "memory map" – a large, initialised buffer (observed to be 4096 bytes in size).
 Many of the character-specific operations involve reading from, writing to, or swapping bytes within this memory map.
 The addresses within this map are calculated dynamically using arithmetic operations (e.g., multiplication, addition, and modulo operations) involving the current character's ASCII value, the instruction pointer, and the total length of the spell.
 These calculations are crucial for understanding how the input manipulates the internal state of the program.

 For instance, certain character types might trigger XOR operations on specific memory locations, while others might cause byte swaps.
 The modulo operation (`% 4096`) ensures that all memory accesses remain within the bounds of the 4096-byte memory map, creating a cyclical addressing scheme.
 This intricate interaction between the input characters and the memory map is where the true "magic" of the challenge unfolds.

-### Initializing the Map: The Scattered Flag
+### Initialising the Map: The Scattered Flag

-Before the "Mischief Engine" begins processing the user's spell, the memory map is initialized.
-This initialization is not a simple zeroing out of memory.
+Before the "Mischief Engine" begins processing the user's spell, the memory map is initialised.
+This initialisation is not a simple zeroing out of memory.
 Instead, the disassembly reveals a two-step process:

-1.  **Patterned Initialization:** The memory map is initially populated with a predictable pattern.
+1.  **Patterned Initialisation:** The memory map is initially populated with a predictable pattern.
 For example, each byte `memory[i]` might be set to `(i % 256) as u8`.
 This creates a known baseline state for the memory map.
-2.  **Scattered Data Injection:** Crucially, a set of encrypted bytes, representing the hidden flag, are then scattered across this initialized memory map.
+2.  **Scattered Data Injection:** Crucially, a set of encrypted bytes, representing the hidden flag, is then scattered across this initialised memory map.
 This is achieved by calculating specific `scatter_index` values (e.g., `(100 + i * 42) % MEMORY_MAP_SIZE`) and placing individual encrypted flag bytes at these calculated offsets.
 This scattering makes it impossible to simply dump the memory and find the flag; its pieces are distributed and interleaved with the patterned data.

 This scattering mechanism means that the final flag is not contiguous in memory.
 To retrieve it, one must reverse the scattering process after the "Mischief Engine" has performed its operations.
 The success of the "spell" is determined by whether these scattered flag bytes are correctly transformed (decrypted) within the memory map.